 That helps make sure the search volume from high population countries like Brazil aren’t drowning out lower population countries like Singapore.

-How we adjusted for multiple languages
+2. Adjusting for multiple languages

 A challenge in producing this data is accounting for multiple languages, since of course, people are likely to search for “meditation” in their own language rather than in English.